goncaloggomes/cost-prediction/README.md

 **The current case study**

-From the data collected between 2008 and 2015, which includes data related with the recent financial global crisis that severely affected Portugal, the dataset stores information of a direct marketing campaign (phone calls) developed and implemented by the bank's marketing department in order to attract customers to subscribe term deposits, collecting and classifying the results as a binary categorical label: 'yes' and 'no'.
+The dataset stores information — 2008 to 2015 — of a marketing sales operation (telemarketing) implemented by a Portuguese bank’s marketing team to attract customers to subscribe term deposits, classifying the results as ‘yes’ and ‘no’ into a binary categorical variable.

-Until that time, their communication strategy was to reach the maximum number of clients, indiscriminately, and try to sell them the financial product over the phone.
-However, that approach, in addition to spending more resources because it would involve having several people calling all customers and also it used to consume a lot of time, it was also very uncomfortable for a vast number of clients who was wishing not to be disturbed by this type of action.
+Until that time, the strategy was to reach the maximum number of clients, indiscriminately, and try to sell them the financial product over the phone.
+However, that approach, besides spending many resources was also very uncomfortable for many clients disturbed by this type of action.

-In order to determine the costs for the campaign to be successful, the marketing team has reached to a conclusion:
+To determine the costs of the campaign, the marketing team has concluded:

     For each customer identified as a good candidate and therefore defined as a target of the campaign but doesn't subscribe the term deposit, the bank had a cost of 500 EUR.
     For each customer who was identified as a bad candidate and therfore excluded from the target of the campaign but was actually a good candidate and would subscribe the product, the bank had a cost of 2000 EUR.